caseyanderson/pythonSC3/pythonSC3.md

 [OpenSoundControl](http://opensoundcontrol.org/introduction-osc) (or `OSC`) is a network-based protocol for communication between multiple computers or multiple programs on the same computer.

 Communicating via `OSC` typically involves sending messages (with some network [`IP`] address) to a receiver (if there is a receiver currently listening).
 If there is no receiver the messages the sender outputs simply disappear.
-Our audio engine and receiver will live in `SuperCollider` and our controller/message sender will live in `Python`.
+Our audio engine/message receiver will live in `SuperCollider` and our controller/message sender will live in `Python`.

 ### SuperCollider